 - 1. The course must be similar in scope and content to courses offered at Nyack. - 2.
 Transfer credits applicable to a student's academic program will be accepted. - 3.
 Accredited colleges and universities that meet Nyack College's transferability standards. - 4.
 Check with the Office of the Registrar for a complete list of acceptable accrediting agencies. - Credits are transferred to meet the degree requirements of a specific major.
-The choice of major or degree program may substantially affect the number of transferable and applicable credits. - 6.
+The choice of major or degree program may substantially affect the number of transferable and applicable credits - 6.
 Generally, a course must carry a grade of at least C- to be transferable.
 However, some courses require a higher grade based on departmental standards.
 Departmental or course specific requirements are listed under the course descriptions or departmental sections of the catalog.
 Transfer credits for the seminary must carry a grade of C or better.
 Other graduate programs and D.Min. transfer credits must carry a grade of B or better.
 Additional Nursing transfer policies are noted in the Nursing Major portion of the catalog.
 Additional Master of Social work transfer policies are noted in the Master of Social Work portion of the catalog. - 7.
-Only credits, not grades or grade points, are transferred. - 8.
-Quarter credits are evaluated as 2/3 (two-thirds) of a semester credit.
-No fractional credit is transferred.
+Only credits, not grades or grade points, are transferred.

-- 9. Students graduating with an associate's degree from an accredited institution may be admitted as candidates for the bachelor's degree at Nyack College.
+- 8. Quarter credits are evaluated as 2/3 (two-thirds) of a semester credit.
+No fractional credit is transferred. - 9.
+Students graduating with an associate's degree from an accredited institution may be admitted as candidates for the bachelor's degree at Nyack College.
 In some programs, a full transfer of credit may be possible provided that the earned associate's degree required a minimum of a C average for completion and that credits are applicable to the chosen degree.
 The student will still need to fulfill all Nyack College catalog requirements. - 10.
 Transfer students who enroll in a bachelor's degree program at Nyack College with more than 45 applicable transfer credits may reduce their Bible/Ministry core component to 9 credits instead of 15.
 This exception is not valid for majors in Bible, Intercultural Studies, Pastoral Ministry, Religion, Youth and Family Studies, or an Interdisciplinary Studies major involving any of these.
 In addition, students who have completed an associate degree from an accredited institution enrolling in non-ministry majors may be exempted from completing 6 credits of the 15-hour bible core curriculum requirement. - 11.
 Only undergraduate credits earned at accredited institutions will be considered for MSEd prerequisites purposes. - 12.
 Graduate-level credits must have been earned at accredited institutions to be considered for transfer credit into graduate programs. - 13.
 Transfer credits will be evaluated on a case by case basis for DMIN students. - 14.
 International transcripts generally require a WES, Globe, or ECE evaluation, or its equivalent.
 Prior evaluations performed by services that are NACES members may be acceptable upon review on an individual basis.
-An exemption of this requirement may be considered in cases where Nyack College/ATS has an affiliation with the institution issuing the transcript.
-For students who have already earned a bachelor's degree and wish to enroll in a different bachelor degree program at Nyack, all requirements must be met for the Nyack College registered degree program, including undergraduate requirements concerning liberal arts content.. - 15.
+An exemption of this requirement may be considered in cases where Nyack College/ATS has an affiliation with the institution issuing the transcript. - 15.
 Graduate credits are acceptable for transfer to graduate degrees only if they were earned within the past 7 years, with the exception of ATS degrees.
 All credits applied to ATS degrees must have been earned within 10 years of the issuance of that degree, including transfer credit.
 Time is calculated from the date the credits were earned, not from the graduation date. - 16.
 Each program has established the maximum number of transfer credits allowed: